 - Don’t demand connection

 It’s unlikely that you’ll get your partner to change their ways if you constantly try and force them to open up.
+It often creates more conflict.
 Instead, try to take their need for privacy less personally and let them communicate at their own pace.

 - Give them some space